November 17, 2025

 Limitations of Straight Trucks

-- More challenging to maneuver in tight city streets
+- Limited Maneuverability: Much more challenging to navigate through tight city streets or narrow alleys.

 Box Truck vs Straight Truck Head-to-Head Comparison